 Is corn healthy?

-If you are wondering if this salad is a healthy summer choice, do not worry because corn has so many health benefits.
+This salad is a healthy summer choice.
 First, it has a high fiber content that is shown to aid in digestion.
 Corn also contains a large amount of vitamin B per serving.
 Lastly, corn also provides many essential minerals such as zinc, magnesium, copper, iron, and manganese.

 Ingredients in summer corn & arugula salad